Qualitative Data Analysis and its Value for Businesses

 Using disciplines such as phenomenology, qualitative analyses help companies understand a customer’s psychological approach to investing in a business.
 This data point becomes an important contribution to the market research a brand undertakes.

 In so doing, what the brand has managed to do is show customers that it understands how exhausting their lives are and has offered a solution to this problem.
-When customers see for themselves that a brand cares about them, they will have no qualms doing business with the former.
+When customers see that a brand cares about them, they will have no qualms doing business with the former.

 Key Characteristics of Qualitative Data Analysis

 Let’s understand this characteristic of qualitative research with an example.
 Assume that you are a brand that manufactures perfumes for women.
-In quantitative data analysis, you can ask your clients whether they like the new line of scents you have just launched and they can respond by saying yes or no.
+In quantitative data analysis, you can ask your clients whether they like the new line of scents you have just launched, and they can respond by saying yes or no.

-Now, while these yes/no responses can help you conclude what direction your customers are leaning towards, they don’t let you see why.
+While these yes/no responses can help you conclude what direction your customers are leaning towards, they don’t let you see why.